 If a filed email in FYI is showing attachments to be filed, you do not need to file it to see its contents.
 You can open it any time from the Attachments section in the email by clicking the Open icon.

 You can also access the attachments using the Export function on the email.

 Note: Export can be used to extract attachments on all emails.
 Even if the attachment was saved separately.

 The export gives you access to attachments if you have chosen not to save them to FYI, or if an email has been migrated from another system.
 You can also use Export to check whether or not you want to file an attachments.
 Refer also to Exporting Documents.

 - Select the email in a list.

 - Click the Export button in the tool bar.
-Or right-click and select Export from the tool bar pop-up menu (refer to Tool Bar and Right-Click Functions).
+Or right-click and select Export from the tool bar pop-up menu (refer to Using the Document Action Tool Bar).

 - Click the link to the exported email that is shown in the bar at the bottom of browser screen.

 The email opens in Outlook from where you can open the attachments.